udezueoluomachi/mid-east-north-america-map-hover-link/README.md

 ```

 * Save or publish the post or page.

+## Note

+* The section of the map clicked opens the link in a new tab

 This code will display the edited SVG map in the post or page, with the CSS styles applied.
 The "object" tag is used to embed the SVG file in the HTML code, and the "type" attribute specifies the MIME type of the file.
 The "id" attribute can be used to apply additional styles or scripts to the SVG object if needed.